avnkhanh/postgresql-docs/docs/solutions/ha-setup-apt.md

 This way, a client application doesn’t know what node in the underlying cluster is the current primary.
 HAProxy sends connections to a healthy node (as long as there is at least one healthy node available) and ensures that client application requests are never rejected.

-1. Install HAProxy on the `HAProxy-demo` node:
+1. Install HAProxy on the `110pgsqlha` node:

     ```{.bash data-prompt="$"}
     $ sudo apt install percona-haproxy